Gilbertobal/OldBot/README.md

     - Hide/unhide Tibia Client
     - Multi Client Login - perform login on up to 5 accounts with one click (Tibia 10 Only)
     - Make any window transparent
-    And more features coming soon!
+    - Cronometer - tool to count the delay of spells/runes on screen And more features coming soon!